addania/coding/src/pages/Exports.md

 date: "2019-12-01"
 ---

-Exports/Imports
+Let's talk about exporting / importing / ... and ... smugglingg :)

-There are 2 types of exports: default and named exports.
+There are 2 types of exports: **default** and **named** exports.
+And so are the imports.

-**Deufalt exports** means we can change name of the exported component,
+**Named exports** are exported with a given name of the component.
+We cant change the name of the exported component.

-**Named exports** we cant change the name of the exported component,
+**Default exports** means we can change name of the exported component.

 Example of default export:
 ```
 export default App
 ```

-Then Import looks like this:
+Then import looks like this:
 ```
 import App from "./app.js";
 ```